Flour

 Why these picks

-all-purpose flour is being matched for gluten-free because swaps that avoid gluten while preserving structure, starch, or binding behavior.
-The ranking favors substitutes that preserve structure, absorbency, starch with verified adjustment notes.
+Swaps that avoid gluten while preserving structure, starch, or binding behavior.
+The ranking favors substitutes for all-purpose flour that preserve structure, absorbency, starch, with verified adjustment notes.

 Gluten-free swaps can shift absorption and structure; add liquid or binder only after the batter rests.